zzzlxhhh/CoLa/README.md

 - run the code
     ```bash
     # this script provides an example CoLa under 1node-4GPU test
-    # some modification is needed for CoLa under different GPU platforms based on your own environment
+    # some modifications are needed for CoLa under different GPU platforms based on your own environment
     sbatch cola_ppl_batch.slurm
     ```